Phone us +86 13760978054

 Key Components

-The heart of the system is a solar panel, usually made of monocrystalline or polycrystalline silicon.
-The adjustability feature allows it to be angled to capture optimal sunlight throughout the year.
+Central to the system is a solar panel, which is typically monocrystalline or polycrystalline.
+The adjustability feature allows the panel to be tilted to capture the sun at the most advantageous angle all year round.

 2. Vent Housing

 A weather-resistant housing unit is mounted on the roof.
-This casing protects the fan and other components from rain, snow, and debris.
+This unit protects the fan and other components of the system from rain, snow, and other debris.

 3. DC Motor and Fan